hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 1. Side note: You can ignore messages like "This branch is 1 commit ahead, 1 commit behind codeforgreenville:master." on your GitHub fork page.
 This means changes were made to the project you forked.
 You're on your own now and don't need to keep in sync with the fork's origin.

 ##<a name="week10">Goals for Week 10</a>
-1. Add your GitHub repository and Google Sheet URLs to the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0)
+1. Add your GitHub repository, geojson.php URL, and Google Sheet URLs to the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0)
 1. Add a Git upstream, merge in changes from the upstream, resolve a simple merge conflict

 ### Share Your Work
 Please share your GitHub repository and Google Spreadsheet in the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) in the yellow highlighted boxes

+Through the power of GitHub, we'll publically publish your map and geojson under a directory of https://data.openupstate.org/maps/, which will become the reliable, hosted location for the public.

 ###Git Upstream, Merge, Conflict Resolution
 When you fork a GitHub repository it's often, but not always, that you want to merge changes from original project back into your copy.
 In this case the original repo is called the "upstream".